Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Numerical results

 Similar to Figs.~\ref{f:pol_ht}-\ref{f:pol_fy_total}, we first review the dependence of the hadron $v_1$ on the tilted geometry and the initial longitudinal flow profile in Fig.~\ref{f:v1vsHf} for 10-40\% Au+Au collisions at $\sqrt{s_\text{NN}}=27$~GeV.
 Here we choose the $\bar\Lambda$ hyperon since the anisotropy of the anti-baryons is mainly driven by the energy distribution of the QGP rather than the baryon number density deposited by the projectile and target nuclei~\cite{Jiang:2023fad}.
 In the upper panel, we fix the $f_v=0.23$ parameter for the initial longitudinal flow and vary the $H_\text{t}$ parameter for the tilted deformation of the medium geometry.
 One observes that as $H_\text{t}$ increases from 0 to 25, the slope of directed flow with respect to rapidity ($dv_1/dy$) around mid-rapidity decreases from positive to negative values.
 On the other hand, when we fix $H_\text{t}=14.8$ (using $H_\text{t}=2.07b/\text{fm}$) for the medium geometry and vary $f_v$ for the longitudinal flow in the lower panel, one observes an increase in $dv_1/dy$ from negative values towards 0.
 These observations are consistent with our findings for anti-baryons in a prior work~\cite{Jiang:2023fad} on the directed flow coefficients of different hadron species at the BES energies.

 In Fig.~\ref{f:v1andpy}, we combine results of $dv_1/dy$ and $-P^y$ of $\bar{\Lambda}$ around mid-rapidity from our hydrodynamic calculation using different values of $H_\mathrm{t}$ and $f_v$.
 According to Figs.~\ref{f:pol_ht_total},~\ref{f:pol_fy_total} and~\ref{f:v1vsHf}, when $f_v=0.23$ is fixed, increasing $H_\text{t}$ increases $-P^y$ but decreases $dv_1/dy$.
-This leads to an anti-correlation between the global polarization and the slope of directed flow of $\bar{\Lambda}$, as shown by the red diamond symbols in Fig.~\ref{f:v1andpy}.
-Contrarily, when $H_\text{t}=14.8$ is fixed, increasing $f_v$ simultaneously increases $dv_1/dy$ and $-P^y$ of $\bar{\Lambda}$, resulting in a positive correlation between these two observables as shown by the green star symbols.
-In both cases, good linear relations can be seen between the $v_1$ slope and the global polarization of $\bar{\Lambda}$.
+This leads to an almost linear decrease of the slope of the directed flow of $\bar{\Lambda}$ as its polarization increases, as shown by the red diamond symbols in Fig.~\ref{f:v1andpy}.
+Contrarily, when $H_\text{t}=14.8$ is fixed, increasing $f_v$ simultaneously increases $dv_1/dy$ and $-P^y$ of $\bar{\Lambda}$, resulting in an almost linear increase of the former with respect to the latter, as shown by the green star symbols.
 Therefore, as suggested in Ref.~\cite{Voloshin:2017kqp}, between directed flow and global polarization, one may infer the value of one from the other.